Dorian-Grim/SOhomework/README.md

 # Running the project on a Linux

-This is more straight forward, just navigate to your local project folder and run [main.sh](scripts/main.sh)
+This is more straight forward, just navigate to your local project folder and run [main.sh](scripts/main.sh) like so `bash main.sh`

 ======